What are you doing to ensure that Paignton Zoo is safe to visit?

 Can I smoke?

 Smoking is not permitted in outdoor queuing areas, food & drink outlets or picnic areas.
-We also ask for smokers to be considerate of other guests and to follow smoking restrictions shown on signs throughout the Zoo.
-We also request for you not to smoke at talks or during animal feeds.
+We also ask for smokers to be considerate of other guests and to follow smoking restrictions shown on signs throughout the zoo.

 Our smoking policy also extends to include vaping and e-cigarettes.